 Shipping Rates by Parcelify

-Shipping Rates by Parcelify let you create custom shipping rates based on product information including Product Tags, Product Types, Product Name, Collection, Vendor, and SKU.
+Shipping Rates by Parcelify let you create custom shipping rates based on product information including Product Tags, Product Types, Product Name, Collection, Vendor, and SKUs.
 Filtering rates by hiding and showing rates based on the min/max order price and weight, or whether the order contains certain products.

 - Local delivery and pick-up: Provide local delivery or in-store pickup for orders from certain zip codes, postal codes, or city name